-The Research Center and Demonstration Orchard has been a cooperative effort between Extension and University of Nevada, Las Vegas for over 20 years.
+The Center for Urban Water Conservation has been a cooperative effort between Extension and the University of Nevada, Las Vegas for over 25 years.
 The main emphasis has always been on water conservation in the Mojave Desert.
 From the very beginning, deciduous fruit trees, wine and table grapes, and various kinds of vegetables have been grown and tested for their ability to survive and produce under desert conditions.

 Who maintains the center?